-Revelation Chapter 13: Satan versus the Followers of Yahushua through Antimessiah and the False Prophet
+Revelation Chapter 13: Satan versus the Followers of Yeshua (the "Church") through his incarnation Antimessiah ("Antichrist") and the False Prophet

-This chapter details how the devil, through His incarnation, Antimessiah, goes about destroying the Disciples of Yahushua and others who refuse to take the mark of the beast (Antimessiah) and establishing his tyrannical dominion over Earth.
+This chapter details how the devil, after being thwarted in his attempts to destroy the children of Israel, makes war on the Disciples of Yeshua (the "Church") (cf. 12:16-17) and others who refuse to take the mark of the "beast" (Antimessiah) and establishing his tyrannical dominion over Earth.

 13:1-2 Then I stood on the sand of (a) the sea.
 And I saw (b) a beast rising up out of the sea, having seven heads and ten horns, and on his horns ten crowns, and on his heads (c) a blasphemous name.
 Now (d) the beast which I saw was like a leopard, his feet were like the feet of a bear, and his mouth like the mouth of a lion. (e) The dragon gave him his power, his throne, and great authority.

 a.
 This is the mass of humanity (cf. 10:2).

 b.
 This is Antimessiah, the incarnation of Satan and also the beast kingdom over which he will rule.
 Notice that he is very similar to Satan (12:3) but has crowns on his horns rather than on his heads.
 The significance of this difference will be clarified when we get to Chapter 17.
 During the last half of the Final Seven Years, as prophesied by Daniel (7: 19-25), Antimessiah will embody the spirit of Satan and, as we will see, rule over the fourth kingdom described by Daniel, also symbolized by the two legs of the statue seen by Nebuchadnezzar (Daniel 2:33, 41), the revived, combined (eastern and western) Roman Empire which, by the time the false messiah takes over, will encompass the western and eastern halves of the entire planet.